PrefectHQ/prefect/README.md

 ### API reference

-Prefect Orion provides a number of programmatic workflow interfaces, each of which is documented in the [API Reference](https://orion-docs.prefect.io/api-ref/overview).
+Prefect provides a number of programmatic workflow interfaces, each of which is documented in the [API Reference](https://orion-docs.prefect.io/api-ref/overview).
 This is where you can learn how a specific function works, or see the expected payload for a REST endpoint.

 ### Contributing